How to make your loan go the extra mile

 5. Student discount

 One of the great benefits of being a student has got to be the student discounts.
-Most shops have a student discount, meaning that you to save extra money on products.
-If you haven't got a student card, then invest in a TOTUM card for extra discounts.
-UNiDAYS or Student Beans are online alternatives, so check these before buying anything.
+Most shops have a student discount, and if it doesn't advertise it always ask.
+If you haven't got a student card, then invest in a TOTUM card or UNiDAYS / Student Beans are great online alternatives, so check these before buying anything.

 6. Save on travel